sdil/open-production-web-projects/README.md

 - [Sreengo](https://github.com/screego/server) - screen sharing for developers
 - [Tania](https://github.com/Tanibox/tania-core) - Tania is a free and open source farm management software.
 You can manage your farm areas, farm reservoirs, farm tasks, inventories, and the crop growing progress
 - [Wakapi](https://github.com/muety/wakapi) - A minimalist, self-hosted WakaTime-compatible backend for coding statistics.
+- [ctrl-v](https://github.com/jackyzha0/ctrl-v) - a modern, open-source pastebin with latex and markdown rendering support
+- [Kowl](https://github.com/cloudhut/kowl) - Apache Kafka Web UI for exploring messages, consumers, configurations and more with a focus on a good UI & UX.
+- [Counter](https://github.com/ihucos/counter.dev) - Shows how many people visit your web application
+- [listmonk](https://github.com/knadh/listmonk) - listmonk is a standalone, self-hosted, newsletter and mailing list manager

 ## PHP